Sagar4173/ONYX/docs/IMPLEMENTATION_STATUS.md

 npm run dev --prefix frontend
 ```

-This roadmap provides a clear path for the continued development of SecureDevOps AI Platform into a world-class security scanning solution that can compete with and surpass existing commercial offerings.
+This roadmap provides a clear path for the continued development of ONYX Security Intelligence Platform into a world-class security scanning solution that can compete with and surpass existing commercial offerings.